mviejo33/IDD-Fa18-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+Multiplying the values of the noteDurations by 2 int noteDurations[] = {
+  4, 8, 8, 4, 4, 4, 4, 4
+};

 **b.
 What song is playing?**

+Star Wars

 ## Part E. Make your own timer